INFORMATION ON COVID-19 IMPACTS ON FACILITIES, PROGRAMS & SAFETY PROTOCOLS: Read our latest update.

 Athletes have the opportunity to take their game to the next level by learning from a committed coaching staff during dedicated practice times, travel to any of the 3 University of Toronto Campuses, and compete in fully officiated matches.
 The Tri-Campus League offers participants a way to build friendships through competitive sport, which will last long after the final whistle is blown.

 The COVID-19 pandemic continues to have ripple effects on all aspects of our community, including Tri-Campus Development league competitions.
 As such, U of T Tri-Campus Sports will resume with a delayed start for the 2021-2022 year.
-The Tri-Campus Development League will return to full competition with a modified schedule beginning in January 2022.
+The Tri-Campus Development League will return to full competition with a modified schedule.
 There will also be additional requirements to participate in the Tri-Campus Development League (please read the details below, which outline very important participation criteria).

 The following Men’s and Women’s Tri-Campus Development League sports will return: Basketball, Indoor Soccer and Volleyball.
 Men’s Ice-Hockey will not return until the Fall of 2022 due to facility availability.
 Team try-outs will be held in late October/ early November.
 Please check for details at your specific campus.